Dynamics are one of the most important parts of music. You can express so much emotion with them.

 You’re unlikely to see static dynamics other than these but there have been some composers who’ve used even more ps and fs to make some more extreme dynamics.

-In the video below skip to around 7 minutes in and 7:30 minutes and you’ll hear how loud that is!
+In the video below skip to around 7 minutes in and 7:30 minutes and you’ll hear how loud fortissississimo is!

 Hearing a whole orchestra play pretty much as loud as they can is quite a thing to experience, definitely worth going to see it next time it’s on at the proms.

-In the first movement at around 10 minutes in he writes a lot of ps, (six ps at one point pianississississimo).
+In the first movement at around 10 minutes in he writes a lot of ps, (six ps at one point which is pianississississimo, a bit of a mouthful to say).

 You might want to turn your volume up to hear it though…

-The other type of dynamic marking that you’ll see is to do with changing dynamics.
+The other type of dynamic markings that you’ll see is to do with changing dynamics.

 This is where the music isn’t staying at one volume but gradually (or suddenly) increasing or decreasing in volume.